anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * 406 Not Acceptable: if a voucher of the desired type or that uses the desired algorithms (as indicated by the "Accept" header fields and algorithms used in the signature) cannot be issued as such because the MASA knows the pledge cannot process that type
 * 415 Unsupported Media Type: if the request uses an artifact format or Accept header value that is not supported by the MASA

-Otherwise, the MASA creates a Voucher artifact as defined in {{voucher-artifact}} and updates the audit log as described in {{Section 5.5 of !RFC8995}}.
+Otherwise, the MASA creates a Voucher artifact as defined in {{voucher_artifact}} and updates the audit-log as described in {{Section 5.5 of !RFC8995}}.
 The Voucher is then supplied to the registrar withen the body of a 200 OK response according to {{Section 5.6 of !RFC8995}}.
 In the response header, the Content-Type field MUST be set to the media type of the incoming RVR artifact.
 For the default format used in this specification, this is `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.